rikaitan/rikaitan.github.io/docs/tools-resources.md

 #### [PDF Reader](rikaitan-pdf-viewer/index.html)

-Reading PDF's in your browser that is Rikaitan-scannable
+A tool to read and scan PDFs in your browser with Rikaitan.

 ### Tooling